How to Make a Business Case for Encryption

 Seven things to look for in an enterprise-level encryption provider:

 - Proven track record – Ask how long the provider has been working in encryption.
-At Echoworx, for example, we understand the risks of email management because we’ve been providing encryption solutions for almost two decades.
+At Echoworx, for example, we understand the risks of email management because we’ve been providing encryption solutions for over two decades.

 - Solutions that go beyond out-of-the-box encryption – While out-of-the-box encryption is much better than zero encryption, look for a provider that can counsel you on solutions based on your needs.
 Many enterprise-level organizations require flexible delivery and policy-based encryption options—which go beyond the box.